 6. Komodo IDE

 Whereas JetBrains’ IDEs are specialized, Komodo is a ‘Jack-of-all-trades’.
 If the thought of dealing with multiple platforms and plugins makes you feel like you’re about to break out in hives, this solution provides a much simpler route to pretty much the same result.

 - Code intelligence for syntax highlighting and autocomplete to streamline development

 - A Visual Debugger and testing features to make sure your code runs smoothly

 - Live previewing and editing so you don’t have to switch back and forth between windows

 - Integration with Devdocs.io so you can quickly reference documentation for multiple languages, libraries, and tools, even offline

-In order to use this platform, you'll need to create an ActiveState account.
-Signing up is free, and includes a free trial of Komodo IDE.
-Long term, pricing starts at $7 per month for individual use.
+In order to use this platform, you’ll need to create an ActiveState account.
+Komodo IDE is free for individuals, for teams, pricing starts at $84 per month, billed annually.